joelself/toml_parser/README.md

 - [x] An integration test method that will iterate through each toml file in the assets directory (which includes the toml-test valid tests and the toml examples mentioned in the README), parse the file, then reconstruct it and compare it to the original.
 - [x] Value look-up
   - [x] Sub-key list ~~for arrays and inline tables only~~ *for __any__ key or partial key*
-- [ ] Value modification (All values, except arrays and inline tables can be modified)
+- [x] Value modification
-  - [ ] Value add/delete for arrays only
+  - [x] Value add/delete for arrays only
-  - [ ] Key/Value add/delete for inline tables only
+  - [x] Key/Value add/delete for inline tables only
-- [ ] Key modification for inline tables (general key modification moved to 0.2)
+- [x] Key modification for inline tables (general key modification moved to 0.2)
-- [ ] Content validation, and non-failure error reporting (currently the parser doesn't fail on heterogeneous arrays, duplicate keys, or invalid tables because it wants to give you a chance to correct them rather than  force you to fix the original TOML by hand.) (*Mostly done*)
+- [ ] Content validation, and non-failure error reporting (currently the parser doesn't fail on heterogeneous arrays, duplicate keys, or invalid tables because it wants to give you a chance to correct them rather than  force you to fix the original TOML by hand.) (*I lied, not mostly done* just somewhat done)
+  - [ ] DateTime validation
+  - [ ] Value parsing on set_value (currently set_value accepts whatever you give it).
+"Foo Bar" is an Integer?
+Ok.
+- [ ] Convenience functions
+  - [ ] For creating TOMLValues, especially DateTime
+  - [ ] Combining a key and a subkey to a new key
+- [ ] Logging
 - [ ] Unit tests for key look-up
 - [ ] Unit tests for key modification
 - [ ] An integration test that fails or returns errors for each invalid toml-test

-It looks like a lot of stuff is left to do, but most of it is in various stages of completion, so I'm actually getting close to being done with v0.1.0

-The difference between this toml library and others is that I'll preserve the exact formatting at all times unless told not to.
+The basics are done.
+You can parse any TOML document, lookup any value, get the sub-keys of any key, and modify any value to be any other value of any type.
+And throughout it all, it will preserve the original formatting and comments, with the exception of changes to the structure of an Array or InlineTable.

 Some other things I will probably add for future realeses:
 * Element addition and deletion